 2. Realizations about your relationship – how it really was and why it failed

-You will learn what went wrong, you will learn how good or bad your relationship really was, you will learn what you can do better in your next relationship, and most of all, you will learn what you want and need in a relationship.
+You will learn what went wrong, you will find out how good or bad your relationship really was, you will learn what you can do better in your next relationship, and most of all, you will learn what you want and need in a relationship.

 And when you do, you will suddenly understand what I mean by saying that this break-up is an opportunity.